campos-Allan/podcast_radar/README.md

 I created a measure to calculate the proportion of views per second of publication.
 ![3](https://i.imgur.com/mNHaxjz.png)

-Right now, it seems Podpah has the leverage over Flow Podcast and Inteligência LTDA

 ## Flow
 Charts of the number of posts, views, likes, and comments of Flow in timeline mode, followed by the chart showing the trend.